bluecodemonks/go-hello-world/README.md

 ## Rebase Example

-The `rebase-practice` branch of this repo may be use to practice interactive rebasing, which is a mechanism used to help you keep a clean commit histor3.
+The `rebase-practice` branch of this repo may be use to practice interactive rebasing, which is a mechanism used to help you keep a clean commit history.

 ```
 git checkout rebase-practice